akpingel/sphinx-template/source/firstDraft/index.rst

 stated design goals, it sought to be a 'simple, modern, general-purpose object- oriented language.'" [#f4]_

-This new software originally only ran on Microsoft Windows, and only created programs that ran on MS Windows.
+This new software originally only ran on Microsoft Windows and only created programs that ran on MS Windows.
 Within this first release, the major C# features were: classes, structs, interfaces, events, properties, delegates, operators and expressions, statements, and attributes.
-Several key features that are used in programming today, such as generics and LINQ, were not yet utilized in this development language, but would be developed later on.
+Several key elements used in programming today, such as generics and LINQ, were not yet utilized in this development language but would be developed later on.

 C# 2.0
 """"""